iandailis/NES-FPGA/README.md

 - No vertical scrolling.
 - No audio support.
 - Sprite 0 hit needs more work, flashing detatched backgrounds break the sync.
-- Uses too much RAM. the CPU doesnt need 64kB, it should only need 2 kB RAM and 32 kB of prgrom.
+- CPU uses too much RAM.
+The CPU only needs a 2 kB RAM and a 32 kB program ROM, currently it uses a 64kB RAM for everything.
 - Second tile in the line is incorrect when scrolling
 - Only supports mapper 0 (NROM) with vertical mirroring, and many other mapper specifics are also unsupported.
 - No 8x16 sprite support